 - Rule name: Give your rule a name.

-- Description: Enter a clear, concise description.
+- Description: Enter a clear, concise description of what the rule will do.

 - Trigger: Select the trigger for the rule.